Message taken from Daughters Under Trial

 Thank you for your word Lord.

-Daughters Under Trial.
-23 messages on trials of faith we can face in our walk with the Lord.
+End of excerpt from Daughters Under Trial which contains 26 messages on the trials of faith we can face in our walk with the Lord.
 They apply to all, man or woman.

 Visit Christine’s Christian Agony Aunt. www.christianagonyaunt.wordpress.com